tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/index.md

 ### Certificates

+For concepts and more detailed information, see [About keys, secrets, and certificates](about-keys--secrets-and-certificates.md).

 - [Create a certificate](xref:keyvault.createcertificate)
 - [Import a certificate](xref:keyvault.importcertificate)
 - [Update a certificate](xref:keyvault.updatecertificate)
 - [Update a certificate policy](xref:keyvault.updatecertificatepolicy)
 - [Recover deleted certificate](xref:keyvault.recoverdeletedcertificate)

-For conceptual and detailed information, see [About keys, secrets, and certificates](about-keys--secrets-and-certificates.md).

 ### Storage accounts